ga4gh/data-security/AAI/AAIConnectProfile.md

 #### Conformance for Token Container Issuers

-1. Token Container Issuers are used to re-sign GA4GH Claims Tokens, nominally JWTs, that contain Embedded Tokens.
+1. Token Container Issuers are used to re-package and re-sign GA4GH Claims Tokens, nominally JWTs, that contain Embedded Tokens.

 2. Token Container Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.